Anxiety can become a state of torment.

 Dealing with anxiety used to cause me sleepless nights.
-I used to feel lost in the world to deal with my thoughts, worries and fears.
+I felt lost in the world to deal with my thoughts, worries and fears.
 The mix often lead to panic, nausea and stress.

 Like many, many others, I dealt with it alone.

 And like many others, I looked for peace in anything outside of me.
 Counseling.
 Distraction.
 Routines.
 Chaos.
 Relaxation.
 Meditation.

 Even though I thought I was stuck with the worst of the worst when it came to dealing with stress, God showed me the way out.
 Today I meditate on God’s word when I want to turn toward Him, such as with these 17 Bible verses to calm your nerves.

 Overcome Anxiety with Truth

 When I stopped running from God, I found a love so pure, so real and so TRUE, that it filled something in me that was lost, empty and scared to death.
 When I embraced Jesus Christ as my savior and thanked him for dying for my sins — and believed, truly, that he died for me — I realized there was no turning back.

 He goes with us into our darkest hours.
 We have someone to turn to, someone more powerful than anyone and anything on earth.
 Whatever we fear, whatever we’ve done and whatever has been done to us… we have a place to go and seek wisdom.

 “Be strong and courageous.
 Do not be afraid or terrified because of them, for the LORD your God goes with you; he will never leave you nor forsake you.”
 (Deuteronomy 31:6)

 Overcoming anxiety means facing fear with truth, especially when we admit ultimate truths and pray for help to go from there.
 Pray for truth to rule your life in the name of Jesus Christ.
 It’s not always easy because we live in a world of lies.